Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Encryption and Security Controls

-Technical protection measures form the foundation of PII security:
+Technical protection measures form the foundation of PII security, with data loss prevention adding another control against unauthorized sharing of private data:

-Encryption at Rest: All stored PII should use strong encryption algorithms with proper key management to protect against unauthorized access.
+Encryption at Rest: All stored PII should use strong encryption algorithms with proper key management to protect data in secure storage and ensure data remains unreadable if intercepted or improperly accessed without the keys.

 Encryption in Transit: Network communications containing PII must use secure protocols like TLS to prevent interception.

-Access Controls: Role-based access systems that limit PII access to authorized personnel with legitimate business needs.
+Access Controls: Role-based access systems, supported by access management, limit PII access to authorized personnel with legitimate business needs.

 Authentication Systems: Multi-factor authentication and strong password requirements for systems containing personal data.